KireinaHoro/jsteward.moe/content/GSoC 2018/gsoc-2018-final-report.md

 ## Manage device kernel sources and headers with Portage

-Android devices use kernel sources that are heavily patched to drive the vendor-specific devices, and in most situations these patches will never be submitted to the main Linux kernel source tree.
-As a result, it is crucial to use the kernel source tree dedicated to the device.
+Android devices use kernel sources that are heavily patched to drive the vendor-specific devices, and the patches may never be submitted to the main Linux kernel source tree.
+Consequently, it is crucial to use the kernel source tree dedicated to the device.
 Ebuilds have been created in category `sys-kernel` in the [proj/android.git](https://gitweb.gentoo.org/proj/android.git/) overlay.

 Due to differences between the Android bootloader and regular bootloaders for GNU/Linux systems, a plugin to the kernel build system, [installkernel](https://github.com/KireinaHoro/installkernel), which serves to correctly install the kernel automatically, has been created.
 Installkernel packs the kernel and preinit files into a `boot.img` and flashes it to the correct partition.